TrelisResearch/arc-agi-2025/experimental/diffusion/notes.md

 ```bash
 nohup bash -c 'PYTHONUNBUFFERED=1 uv run experimental/diffusion/pipeline.py --config experimental/diffusion/configs/smol_config_aa1.json > smol-v3.log 2>&1' &
 ```
+Scoring (no --maj): 16.5% | with --maj: 20.2%

-#### Running toiny with the snr input
+#### Running v2 toiny with the snr input
 ```bash
 nohup bash -c 'PYTHONUNBUFFERED=1 uv run experimental/diffusion/pipeline.py --config experimental/diffusion/configs/toiny_config_aa1.json > toiny-v2.log 2>&1' &
 ```
+Scoring (no --maj): 14.1% | with --maj: 13.0% (seems odd, I didn't dig in)

-#### Running smol with the snr input
+#### Running v2 smol with the snr input
 ```bash
 nohup bash -c 'PYTHONUNBUFFERED=1 uv run experimental/diffusion/pipeline.py --config experimental/diffusion/configs/smol_config_aa1.json > smol-v2.log 2>&1' &
 ```
+Scoring (no --maj): 14.1% | with --maj: 18.2%.

 ### Oct 4th 2025

-#### Running models on aa1 and aa2
+#### Running the v1 model on aa1 and aa2

-Results, all using majority voting of 40 attempts:
+aa1 results, all using majority voting of 40 attempts:
+>  w/ wrong scheduler (although the scheduler issue appears to have been minor, the fix probably would boost the score up to around 15% on smol).
+This was fixed on commit 3a4c2f303ea7b7d769133a65c951d050b9c40965, after which the repo moved to using noise instead of timesteps as inputs.
 aa1:
-- smol: 13.8% w/ wrong scheduler (although the scheduler issue appears to have been minor, the fix probably would boost the score up to around 15%).
+- smol: 13.8%.
 - mediom: 23.1%.
-- lorge: STILL RUNNING.
+- lorge: 23.5%.
-- huoge: I don't plan to run this.

 aa2:
+> also with wrong scheduler, so these results probably should be a bit, maybe 20%-25% higher relative.
 - smol: 0% (although a similar model has scored 0.4% before)
 - mediom: 1.7%
-- lorge: 2.1% (best [no maj, 32 steps]: 1.2%; final [no maj, 128 steps]:  )
+- lorge: 2.1% (best model [no maj, 32 steps]: 1.2%)
 - huoge [stopped at 2/3rds of the intended optimizer steps, not know why]: Scores 0%.

 General Notes: